poojithavijjapu96/NetflixTop10/README.md

 _<h4> 1.
 Linear Regression Analysis: </h4>_ Investigated the correlation between IMDb ratings and total views for titles in the NFLX top 10.

-_2.Trend Analysis:_ Examined trends in weekly hours viewed over time, identifying factors such as new releases and seasonal patterns.
+_<h4> 2.
+Trend Analysis:</h4>_ Examined trends in weekly hours viewed over time, identifying factors such as new releases and seasonal patterns.

-_3.Outlier Detection:_ Identified outliers through graph analysis, highlighting shows with extended time in the top 10 despite lower ratings.
+_<h4> 3.
+Outlier Detection: </h4>_ Identified outliers through graph analysis, highlighting shows with extended time in the top 10 despite lower ratings.

 <h3>Project Documentation:</h3>